deancureton/Sigma/Sigma/README.md

 As noted before, all arrays in Sigma are dynamic and do not have a set type.
 To declare an array in Sigma, we must write:
 ```
-var x <- (1 true "three")‼️
+var x <- (1, true, "three")‼️
 ```
-Arrays are surrounded by parentheses and elements are separated by spaces (types are inferred) because Sigma will throw an error if commas exist in a file.
+Arrays are surrounded by parentheses and elements are separated by commas (types are inferred).
 To access elements in an array, simply use the `get` function (indexing starts at 0):
 ```
 log {{ num {get {x 0}} + num{get {x 1}} }}‼️
 ```
 This code would output 2 (since `true` is equivalent to 1 when converted to a `num`).
 To assign values in an array, simply use the `set` function (using the array as the first argument, the content as the second, and the index as the third):
 ```
-set {x 2 5}‼️
+set {x, 2, 5}‼️
 ```
 To add or remove elements from an array, call the `add` or `remove` functions:
 ```
-add {x 2 3}‼️
+add {x, 2, 3}‼️
-remove {x 0}‼️
+remove {x, 0}‼️
 ```
 The `add` function takes three parameters: `array`, `content` and `index`, and adds the content to the array at whatever index signified (if `index` is empty, it adds to the end). `remove` takes in `array` and `index` and simply removes the element of the array at the designated index.